sendgrid/docs/source/User_Guide/Marketing_Campaigns/custom_fields.md

 * **Number** - will allow you to do things like “greater than,” “less than,” or “equals.”
 Both decimal and integer values are accepted. *Example: The age of your recipient: 27*

 {% info %}
-You can create up to 20 custom fields for each data type: date, text, and number.
+You can create up to 120 custom fields.
 {% endinfo %}

 {% warning %}